-The Sportsmen's & Animal Owners' Voting Alliance (SAOVA) is OPPOSED to HR 835 Puppy Uniform Protection and Safety Act (PUPS) in its entirety.
+The Sportsmen's & Animal Owners' Voting Alliance (SAOVA) OPPOSED HR 847 Puppy Uniform Protection and Safety Act (PUPS) in its entirety.

 For over a decade the Humane Society of The United States (HSUS) and other anti-animal use groups have introduced federal legislation to restrict breeding of dogs and/or cats at the retail level.
 Their proposed legislation would amend the Animal Welfare Act (AWA) with strict regulations on retail breeders.

 PUPS and all previous versions abandon an existing workable, legally tested basis for commercial pet business licensing and regulation, substituting a more complex, more expensive, and unfunded plan that will be litigated for years.
 Without precedent, this legislation will invade the privacy of American homes and set standards for pet care and housing.
 PUPS 2013 was the second introduction of a bill from 2010 that expands enforcement of the AWA into the private sector with a newly created high volume breeders classification based on sales.
 PUPS sets unworkable facility and exercise requirements for residential breeder/sellers/sheltering organizations.